minipasila/Girlfriend-Mod/README.md

 This is a work of fiction.
 The Girlfriend Mod is a fictional companion entity for entertainment purposes in Minecraft.
 It does not represent a real relationship and should not replace real human connections.

-**Because everyone deserves someone who's always happy to see them.** ❤️
+**Because everyone deserves someone who's always happy to see you.** ❤️

 ---